Living into our values

 What is education for?

 The past 13 years have prepared us for this moment of uncertainty and possibility in education.
 Many in our community are facing significant hardships.
-As educators – in many forms – we have so many roles and respond to many different needs and challenges in our classes, our communities, our families, and beyond.
-We want to take time to appreciate just how complex the role of teacher is in our society, and say thank you to all of our member teachers (and all teachers!) for the many things, seen and unseen, that each of you – whether directly working with students, or in another role in education – are doing to provide the best possible response to the dramatic shift in how life has looked this year.
+As educators – of all kinds – we play several roles and have responded to so many different needs and challenges in our classes, our communities, our families, and beyond.
+We want to take time to appreciate just how complex the role of teacher is in our society, and say thank you to all of our member teachers (and all teachers!) for the many things, seen and unseen, that each of you – whether directly working with students, or in another role in education – are doing to provide the best possible response to the dramatic shift in our lives this year.

 At this most pressing time, our Coalition is serious about asking ourselves the question of how to build and protect communities where all members feel a deep sense of belonging; where all members are loved and have ample opportunities to love others.
 We face an unusual moment in which all of us are asked to identify the values we want to prioritize, and to stand together behind the ones we hold dear.
 One way to do this is to create democratic spaces where we do things with each other, not to each other.
 We understand that our main task is to grow youth and adults who can create healthy, just, resilient, and thriving communities.

-In SEMIS we do things with students, not to them, and in this way students learn what it means to live in a democracy.
-We know that if we want a democracy in this country we have to practice democracy.
-And if we don’t practice it we will lose it.
+In SEMIS we do things with students not to them, and in this way, students learn what it means to live in a democracy.
+We know that if we want a democracy in this country, we must practice democracy.
+And if we don’t practice democracy, we will lose it.

-When we empower youth to ask questions, to negotiate disagreements, to examine complexity, to be flexible, make decisions, to empathize with others, including beings in the natural world, we know this the most powerful way to grow the ethical, civically engaged, curious, and deep thinkers we need more than ever.
+When we empower youth to ask questions and examine complexity; to negotiate disagreements, be flexible and make decisions; and to empathize with other people and species in the natural world, we know this leads to the ethical, civically engaged, deep thinkers that we need more than ever.

-We’ve always known that the time is now to transform education into what it should be (can be!); into what we need it to be.
-Right now we are feeling two calls: the call to care for ourselves, our families, and our students in a way that is consistent with the values described here, and a call to lead.
+We have always known that the time is now to transform education.
+Right now we feel a call to care for ourselves, our families, and our students in a way that is consistent with the values described here, and we feel a call to lead.

 We have a vision that is desperately needed right now.
 We have been setting a foundation for the kind of teaching and learning that puts individual and community wellbeing at the center of what we do in schools.
 When this chapter of the crisis is over, we do not want to go back to ‘normal’, because normal will not get us where we need to be now or in the future.

-What values are you committing to living into, in this time, in this place?
+What values are you committing to enact, in this time, in this place?
 What values are we committing to as a community?

 SEMIS Coalition Director